MuchuCAT/grindy-stellar-integration/README.md

 Open-source Stellar wallet, Soroban, and testnet integration modules for Grindy.

 Grindy is already live as B2B campaign infrastructure for crypto and DeFi protocols.
-The production application handles campaigns, profiles, leaderboards, scoring, analytics, CEX read-only tracking, and reward operations.
+The production application handles campaigns, profiles, leaderboards, scoring, analytics, CEX read-only tracking and reward operations.
 This public repository exposes the reusable Stellar modules and testnet proof components that can be tested independently from the production application.

 **Technical architecture**: [`docs/technical-architecture.md`](docs/technical-architecture.md)